JeanyDeVries/progressive-web-apps-2122/README.md

 ## Server setup <a name="Server">
 To begin the trandformation from client side to server side, I first needed to install some packages.
 The first thing needed was Node.js, thankfully I used this before so I already had it installed.
-Secondly I needed express.js.
+Secondly I needed express.js and ejs.
 I installed it using the npm package manager via the terminal.
 The packagemanager then looks like this:

   ```
     "name": "myapp",